microsoft/artifacts-credprovider/README.md

 When using Windows and you are already signed in to Azure DevOps, Windows Integrated Authentication may be used to get automatically authenticated as the signed in user.

-### msbuild
+### MSBuild

-The first time you perform an operation that requires authentication using `msbuild`, you must use the `/p:nugetInteractive=true` switch to allow `msbuild` to prompt you for credentials.
+The first time you perform an operation that requires authentication using MSBuild, you must use the `/p:nugetInteractive=true` switch to allow MSBuild to prompt you for credentials.
 For example, to restore packages, navigate to your project or solution directory and run:

 ```shell
 msbuild /t:restore /p:nugetInteractive=true